 We strive to heal our courageous staff as they faithfully work to heal others.

 We ask our staff to work in potentially dangerous situations with high-risk individuals.
 We ask them to put their life on the line to prevent violence because they have been effective at doing so.
-All this has the potential to create anxiety and fear for them in the present and future, and some staff worry daily about getting hurt or shot on the job.
-As a former Nonviolence Chicago participant and current Outreach Worker, James Mitchell, says about the impact his trauma has on him daily, “It’s hard doing this everyday…It’s crazy when you live it and you want to change it, but you got to keep reliving it.
+All this has the potential to create anxiety and fear in the present and future.
+Some staff worry daily about getting hurt or shot on the job.
+As former Nonviolence Chicago participant and current Outreach Supervisor, James Mitchell, says about the impact his trauma has on him daily, “It’s hard doing this everyday…It’s crazy when you live it and you want to change it, but you got to keep reliving it.
 I don’t want to feel like this.
 I don’t want to keep having these images.
 I don’t want to keep getting angry.”

 We have a moral responsibility to take care of James and all frontline workers — physically, emotionally, and mentally.
 We must address the continuous trauma that we ask them to risk exposure to as part of their work.
-In essence, we expect them to create a safer city regardless of its impact on them.
 At Nonviolence Chicago, we believe that we have an obligation to take care of them.